Did you know coffee was first found by goats?

 - While highly caffeinated, we also got to explore a new neighbourhood we probably wouldn’t have visited if it weren’t for this tour.

 - Impulse Travel is dedicated to responsible and sustainable travel so we especially liked that all the cafés on this tour support locally sourced coffee & coffee farmers in Colombia.
-This is important since a lot of the coffee production and producers were negatively impacted by the civil unrest and drug war in Colombia in recent years.
+This is important since a lot of the coffee production and coffee producers in Colombia were negatively impacted by the civil unrest and drug war in recent years.

-If you love coffee, Impulse Travel is giving chasingtravel.com readers a special discount offer!
+If you’re travelling to Colombia, Impulse Travel is giving chasingtravel.com readers a special discount offer!
 Use this link and get 10% off any of their tours in Colombia.
 That includes Medellin, Bogota, Cartagena, the Coffee Region and more!
 Add promo code CHASE10 at check-out.

 We were guests of Impulse Travel on the coffee-hopping tour in Medellin.
 All opinions are our own but they are solely responsible for the caffeine jitters we got by the end of the tour.